Admission deadlines:

 CNSL 8255Supervision in Counseling

-CNSL 8256Doctoral Practicum in Counseling (taken for a total of 6 credits)
+CNSL 8256Internship in Advanced Multicultural Counseling (taken for a total of 6 credits)

 Research courses